SolaceProducts/solace-apache-beam/README.md

 ## Overview

-This repository provides a solution which allows applications connected to a Solace Event Mesh to interop with the Apache Beam SDK and it's as a service offering Google Cloud Dataflow.
+This project provides an I/O component which allows for Apache Beam applications running in Google Cloud Dataflow to connect to and receive data from a Solace Event Mesh.

 ## Table of contents
 * [Synopsis](#synopsis)